 I don’t know about you, but I wouldn’t buy an elliptical to just march in place.

-It also has a step- up height of 14″, which is pretty standard for these machines.
-If you’re worried about your ceiling height, check out my guide on ellipticals and low ceilings.
+It also has a step- up height of 14″, which is pretty standard for these machines, but if you’re worried about your ceiling height, check out my guide on ellipticals and low ceilings.

 Flywheel

-I’m not sure people are as obsessed with flywheel weight when it comes to ellipticals as they are with spin bikes, but it’s an important spec to compare.
+I’m not sure people are as obsessed with flywheel weight when it comes to ellipticals as they are with indoor cycles, but it’s an important spec to compare.

-Just like spin bikes, when it comes to elliptical flywheels, heavier is also better.
+Just like exercise bikes, when it comes to elliptical flywheels, heavier is often better.

 And that’s because the extra weight builds more momentum as the wheel spins.
 This reduces down time between strokes and makes for a more fluid feel.